anggaggaH/site-documentation/docs/tutorial-basics/sign-configuration.md

 - Space between element from left to right is **4**
 - If **road-number** and **icon/symbol** placed side by side distance between them is decreased to **3**

-remember that we use that value as base calculation to generate final sum in different format _pixel and mm_ based [scale](https://doc.anggahermawan.com/docs/tutorial-basics/overview#sign-scale) here.
+[Scale](https://doc.anggahermawan.com/docs/tutorial-basics/overview#sign-scale) is a variable that is used as the basis of calculations to determine width and height when the sign is in the editor and when exported.
+Available in two different format _pixel and mm_.

 You can find the function that handle it below here.

 ```jsx title="/src/components/Helper/getCurrentScale.ts"
 export function getCurrentScale() {